thegrumpys/odop/docs/Help/htt.md

 **Reporting problems with the ODOP software**
 Your feedback is greatly appreciated.
+You may use the email address or phone number on the [Contact Us page](../About/ContactUs).
-Please search for your issue and review known issues on [GitHub](https://github.com/thegrumpys/odop/issues).
+Also, you may search for and review known issues on Please search for your issue and review known issues on [GitHub](https://github.com/thegrumpys/odop/issues).
 In order to comment on an existing issue or to open a new issue, a (free) GitHub account is required.
 Follow the "Sign up" link at the top right.